annalorimer/wics-ctf-w18/README.md

 - Step by step instructions for how to solve the question

-**Score File**

-- Contains a multiple of 10 that indicates how many points the question is worth

 **Any additional files**

 - Any other files that are needed to solve the question